Questions about MAVIRET treatment

 Because medicines can interact with each other, it is important to tell your doctor, nurse, and pharmacist about all the medicines you take.
 Also tell them about any supplements and remedies that you buy without a prescription from your pharmacy, supermarket, or health food store.
-It’s a good idea to write a list that you can show your doctor and pharmacist.
+It’s a good idea to write a list that you can show your healthcare professional.

-Don’t start any new medicines without talking to your doctor or pharmacist about whether they can be used at the same time as your treatment for hep C.
+Don’t start any new medicines without talking to your healthcare professional about whether they can be used at the same time as you are taking MAVIRET.

-Some medicines interact with MAVIRET.
-Talk to your doctor or pharmacist for more information and please refer to the MAVIRET Consumer Medicine Information for a full list of medicines you must not take or need to inform your doctor about before starting MAVIRET.
+Talk to your healthcare professional for more information and please refer to the MAVIRET Consumer Medicine Information for a full list of medicines you must not take or need to inform your doctor about before starting MAVIRET.

 Is it OK to take MAVIRET if I am pregnant?

 Tell your healthcare professional if you are pregnant or trying to become pregnant.

 It is not known if taking MAVIRET while you are pregnant will harm your unborn baby.
 Your doctor can discuss the risks and benefits involved.